zoltankiss/listview/README.md

 listview
 ========

+Note: The best way to see what ListView does is view the app it was designed for, http://freefoodumn.com/view_by_list

 ListView allows paginating events on your web app (or any app) so that http://yoururl.com/page=0 shows events starting from today's date.

 Installation: